 Indictment alleges accused killer Mazzaglia suggested his girlfriend commit suicide

-New indictments have been handed up against Seth Mazzaglia, 31, charged in the murder of University of New Hampshire sophomore Elizabeth “Lizzi” Marriott.
-(UNION LEADER FILE)
+DOVER — Seth Mazzaglia, 31, charged in the murder of University of New Hampshire sophomore Elizabeth "Lizzi" Marriott, is facing another round of charges.

 A new indictment for conspiracy to commit tampering with witnesses or informants alleges that through letters, Mazzaglia suggested girlfriend and accomplice Kathryn "Kat" McDonough should commit suicide, and he laid out how she should go about it.